somiljain7/INTRODUCTION-TO-NLP/genism.md

 # permforming topic identification and document comparision

 A word vector is trained from a larger corpus and multidimesional representation of  a word or document.
+# Genism allows you to build corpora and dictionaries using simple classes and functions.